circansm/nvim-cursor/README.md

-# Cursor Clone
+# Nvim-Cursor

-Cursor Clone is a Neovim plugin that provides AI-powered coding assistance, including code explanation, generation, and more.
+Nvim-Cursor is a Neovim plugin that provides AI-powered coding assistance, including code explanation, generation, and more.

 ## Features